-- complete a 160-hour internship; - Write, edit and do the layout for a sport story, a review, a lifestyle story, a news story on a seminar, a government-related story, an investigative crime story and a court report for the newspaper of choice; - compile a magazine, Acts of Journalism; - write, edit and do the layout of two feature pieces, an investigative piece, a photo essay and a column for the magazine of choice; - prepare for and cover a press conference arranged by die department's Corporate Communication students; - produce a profile for a television programme in Afrikaans or English; - produce a profile for a radio programme in Afrikaans or English; - present a portfolio with a representative selection of the different projects completed in the Applied Journalism module.
+- complete a 160-hour internship; - Write, edit and do the layout for a sport story, a review, a lifestyle story, a news story on a seminar, a government-related story, an investigative crime story and a court report for the newspaper of choice; - compile a magazine.
+Acts of Journalism: - write, edit and do the layout of two feature pieces, an investigative piece, a photo essay and a column for the magazine of choice; - prepare for and cover a press conference arranged by die department's Corporate Communication students; - produce a profile for a television programme in Afrikaans or English; - produce a profile for a radio programme in Afrikaans or English; - present a portfolio with a representative selection of the different projects completed in the Applied Journalism module.

-Minimum Full Period Mark for Examination Admission - 40% Full Period Mark Weight - 50% Examination Mark Weight - 50% communication with a particular focus on the news media and journalism in a global perspective.
+Journalism JNS8X02 NQF level: 8 NQF credits: 20 Journalism JNS8X02 NQF level: 8 NQF credits: 20 --- ------------ --------- -------------- ----------------- communication with a particular focus on the news media and journalism in a global perspective.
 The module looks at global media and global news flows and addresses questions around hegemony and contraflow in global news flows.
 The module also looks at media systems around the world and addresses questions around media development and the role of journalism in democracy, the state of press freedom around the world and provisions hereof in different media systems.
 In this regard, the module will analyse the media in different regions of the world with a particular focus on the media in post conflict and transitional societies such as South Africa.
 The focus is on comparative analysis of journalism and media systems.
-The module also looks at journalists themselves and their background, education and conceptions of their own role in society and addresses questions around journalism and ethics.
+The module also looks at journalists themselves and their background, education and conceptions of their own role in society and addresses questions around journalistic professionalism and ethics.
 As part of the focus on journalism and global news flows, foreign reporting and the work of foreign correspondents will also be addressed.
-MODULE 1